HMXCorp/ACTS-Procurement-Accelerator/README.md

 ## Deploy Consumer Synapse

 The next step is to deploy a separate Consumer Synapse compute environment with the common EPM and populate the EPM with test data [See instuctions here](DeliveryIP_GitHub/consumers/acts/).
 The Consumer Synapse includes pre-packaged data pipelines that copies the EPM in the staging zone to the "curated" zone, which is the database of record.
 Additional pipelines extract data from open data sources and populate the Beneficial Ownership Model.
 Data in these models within the curated zone are used, with the necessary permissions, by management, business intelligence teams, and other data consumers for reporting, and processing external to the ACTS Procurement Acclerator environment.

+### Beneficial Ownership Engine

+The ACTS Beneficial Ownsership Engine (BOE) applies the [Transparency Engine](https://github.com/microsoft/transparency-engine) produced by Microsoft Research to develop visualizations of the relationships between entities that must comply with procurement laws and policies.
+The BOE uses machine learning spectral embedding techniques to reduce complex sets of procurement informaiton from open data sources to create a visual network that shows explicit, and possibly hidden, relationships between these entities.
+Possible hidden relationships are inferred based on similarities between attributes such as geographical location, names, addresses, and common activities (e.g, a buyer/seller relationship).
+For the ACTS Procurement Acclerator, specialized Azure Synapse pipelines are provided for generation of BOE input data from open data sources including [Open Contracting Partnership](https://www.open-contracting.org/data/data-use/), [Open Sanctions](https://www.opensanctions.org/datasets/), [Open Ownership](https://register.openownership.org/download), and [Open Corporate](https://opencorporates.com/info/our-data/).
+See [Beneficial Ownership Engine Installation and Use](SupportingDocuments/README.md) for information on deploying the BOE for use with the ACTS Procurement Acclerator.

 The sample data are now ready to be accessed by Power BI from the Consumer Synapse EPM.